Mechanical Engineering Technology Program

 The field of Mechanical Engineering Technology (MET) is concerned primarily with the practical application of engineering knowledge to support engineering activities.
 The mechanical engineering technologist provides the professional expertise needed to transform the results of engineering endeavors into useful products and services.
 Working in this very broad field, the mechanical engineering technologist is a versatile and skilled practician.
 The MET has responsibility for making engineering come to life in the form of products, tools, systems and devices.

-The MET often works between the craftsperson and the engineer.
-He or she differs from the craftsperson by having detailed knowledge of the scientific and engineering theory behind the operation, and differs from the mechanical engineer by having intimate knowledge of the technical and fabrication procedures required for the production of goods and services.
+The MET often works between the craftsman and the engineer.
+He or she differs from the craftsman by having detailed knowledge of the scientific and engineering theory behind the operation, and differs from the mechanical engineer by having intimate knowledge of the technical and fabrication procedures required for the production of goods and services.
 With this useful skill-set the technologist often moves into first-line supervisory positions.
 METs are ideally suited to get involved as a critical team member of startup companies.

 Mechanical Engineering Technology graduates employed in the field engage in problem-solving activities using applied methods.
 They utilize effective communication techniques and are key members of multidisciplinary professional teams.
 MET grads engage in life-long learning activities, and some attend graduate school.
 METs contribute to industry and society through service activities and professional organizations; they fulfill their responsibilities ethically, and they enjoy good opportunities for advancement in their profession.